Design-Computing/Design-Computing.github.io/marking_and_admin/Setting up a new year.md

 TODO:

-- contact students who are missing data from their about me files
-- check test, why are there so many bad ones
 - congratulate everyone who has a full set of passing tests
 - show Alex how to do a pull